Shop Subscribe

 Why Books Matter: 3 Steps to Building a Successful Classroom Library

 Reading has been shown to increase academic knowledge and improve student performance across all content areas, specifically in comprehension and vocabulary skills.
 Outside of academic performance and growth, students who have access to books develop a more positive outlook on reading and learning.
-Other positive effects include improved concentration, memory, sleep.
+Other positive effects include improved concentration, memory, and sleep.
 For these reasons and more, the presence of high-quality, engaging, and accessible books within a classroom is critical.
-Unfortunately, many homes, communities, schools, and classrooms lack the quantity and quality of books needed to benefit the children within these environments.
+Unfortunately, many homes, communities, schools, and classrooms lack the quantity and quality of books needed to build a classroom library that benefits the children within these environments.

 Step 1: Know Your Students